 Want to up your exercise levels and have fun at the same time?
 Why not start dancing?
-Nick Smurthwaite talks to some enthusiastic participants and finds out more...
+Nick Smurthwaite talked to some enthusiastic participants and found out more...

 Of all the performing arts, dance is the one that has emerged as the most therapeutic when it comes to staving off the mental and physical ravages of old age.

 Luckily, it is also the simplest... and the cheapest.
 All you need is a clear space, some inspirational music and the ability to move around to it.

 Even better than dancing in the privacy of your own home, however, is finding a local dance class to attend, where you could be introduced to different steps and styles, as well as making new friends.

 Recently I attended a weekly class in Mill Hill, North London, supported by Age UK Barnet and run by the bubbly Italian-born choreographer Simona Scotto and saw for myself the invigorating effects on its participants.

 Without Simona’s gentle cajoling I doubt very much whether any of the 60- and 70-somethings in the class would have attempted the hand jive, the Charleston or the cha-cha-cha at home.

 But it was clear that Simona’s choice of music – Tequila and Hot Hot Hot to name two tracks – and her step-by-step instructions provided equal measures of fun and challenge for the class of 12 ladies.

 Anyone who has tried line dancing or the Charleston will tell you it is not something you can make up as you go along.